tmds/linux-dev-certs/README.md

 You can add the `--no-deps` argument to stop the tool from installing system tools and print out the list of packages to install instead.

-If you get an error saying the _Could not execute because the specified command or file was not found._, try adding the .NET tools folder to PATH: `PATH=$PATH:~/.dotnet/tools`.
+If you get an error saying _Could not execute because the specified command or file was not found._, try adding the .NET tools folder to PATH: `PATH=$PATH:~/.dotnet/tools`.

 # Supported distros